DelroyBrown28/Plush-Plants-final/README.md

 ### Features

 I went for a green theme throughtout with bit of Yellow added here and there.
 I've placed buttons and links in appropriate places for ase of use.

+#### Landing page

+The lading page is a simple design with a bold blurb explaining the sites intent.
+There are buttons immediately directing you to the sign up form and store for ease of use.